pritishmishra/grade-api-test/readme.md

 6. If the username had been used before, you will see a response indicating that.
 Choose a new username and send the request again.
 7. If the request is successfully sent, you will see a response that contains a `status_code` of value `200`.
 In this response, you will get two important fields -  `token` and `environment_variables`, whose values you will need later on in the activity.

-You can also refer to `apiDocuments/signUp.md` in this repo for the documentation of this API request.
+You can also refer to `https://www.postman.com/cloudy-astronaut-813156/csc207-grade-apis-demo/overview` for the documentation of all API requests related to the Grade API.
+Specifically, to learn more about the SignUp API request, refer to - `https://www.postman.com/cloudy-astronaut-813156/csc207-grade-apis-demo/request/9huifpg/1-1-sign-up-when-a-username-is-available`

 ***